Food Poisoning and food-borne illness peaks in Summer months

-CHICOPEE, Mass (WWLP)- It’ll be a great day for cookouts and eating outdoors, but its important to remember with warmer weather, the risk of food-borne illness increases.
+CHICOPEE, Mass.
+(WWLP)- Sunday will be a great day for cookouts and eating outdoors, but it’s important to remember with warmer weather, the risk of food-borne illness increases.

 Food poisoning peaks in summer months, so properly handling and cooking meat, is your best protection against getting sick.